 In December 2015, the IMN was holding a procession when the Nigerian military alleges that attendees attacked a motorcade transporting the army's chief of staff .
 The incident touched off several days of clashes which led to the deaths of several hundred IMN members.
 The Nigerian authorities took Sheikh Zakzaky and his wife into custody, and they remain detained to this day.
-Iran's Supreme Leader, President, and foreign minister, as well as Hezbollah General Secretary Hassan Nasrallah, have all called for
+Iran's Supreme Leader, President, and foreign minister, as well as Hezbollah Secretary Hassan General Nasrallah, called for have all